kleinbottle/swanlotus/content/blogs/eigenvalues-and-eigenvectors/eigenvalues-and-eigenvectors.md

 [invariant]: http://mathworld.wolfram.com/Invariant.html

-The $2 \times 2$ matrix on the extreme left of equation (@eq:identity) is the _identity matrix_ of dimension $2$, analogous to the multiplicative identity.
+The $2 \times 2$ matrix on the extreme left of +@eq:identity is the _identity matrix_ of dimension $2$, analogous to the multiplicative identity.
 We could write this equation more succinctly as:
 $$
 I\boldsymbol{v} = 1\boldsymbol{v}
 $$ {#eq:succinct}
 $I$, on the left, is the _identity matrix_, the number $1$ on the right is called an _eigenvalue_ and the vector $\boldsymbol{v}$ is called an _eigenvector_.
 Note that there are no strictures on $\boldsymbol{v}$.
 So, in this particular case, _all_ vectors $\boldsymbol{v}$ are eigenvectors but there is only _one_ eigenvalue, namely $1$.
 This example, however, is both unusual and contrived, because the identity matrix is a _special_ type of _square matrix_ with ones on its principal diagonal and zeros elsewhere.

-Equation (@eq:succinct) is a particular case of the general equation for eigenvalues and eigenvectors, which is written:
+*@eq:succinct is a particular case of the general equation for eigenvalues and eigenvectors, which is written:
 $$
 M\boldsymbol{v} = \lambda \boldsymbol{v}
 $$ {#eq:eigen}